-The daily OID for the second accrual period (November 1, 1998 - April 30, 1999) is:
+The daily OID for the second accrual period (November 1, 1999 - April 30, 2000) is:

-$$\frac{(\$86,409.28 \times .12/2) - \$5,000}{181 \text{ days}}$$ $$= \frac{\$184.56}{181} = \$1.01965$$
+$$\frac{(\$86,409.28 \times .12/2) - \$5,000}{182 \text{ days}}$$ $$= \frac{\$184.56}{182} = \$1.01407$$

-If you hold the bond through the end of 1998, you must include \$236.31 of OID in income, \$174.11 ($\$.94625 \times 184$ days) plus \$62.20 ($\1.01965×61 days).
-The OID is added to the \$5,000 interest income paid on October 31, 1998.
+If you hold the bond through the end of 1999, you must include 235.97 of OID in income.
+This is 174.11 (9.94625×184 days) for the period May 1 through October 31 plus 61.86 (1.01407×61 days) for the period November 1 through December 31.
+The OID is added to the 5,000 interest income paid on October 31, 1999.
 Your basis in the bond is increased by the OID you include in income.
-On January 1, 1999, your basis in the A Corporation bond is \$86,471.48 (\$86,235.17 + \$236.31).
+On January 1, 2000, your basis in the A Corporation bond is 886,471.148 (886,235.17 + 235.97).

 Short first accrual period.
 You may have to make adjustments if a debt instrument has a short first accrual period.
 For example, a debt instrument with 6-month accrual periods that is issued on February 15 and matures on October 31 has a short first accrual period that ends April 30.
 (The remaining accrual periods begin on May 1 or November 1.)
-For this short period, compute the daily OID as described earlier, but adjust the yield for the length of the short accrual period.
+For this short period, figure the daily OID as described earlier, but adjust the yield for the length of the short accrual period.
 You may use any reasonable compounding assumption in determining OID for a short period.
 Examples of reasonable compounding methods include continuous compounding and monthly compounding (that is, simple interest within a month).
 Consult your tax advisor for more information about making this computation.

-The OID for the final accrual period is the excess of the amount payable at maturity (other than a payment of qualified stated interest) over the adjusted issue price (issue price plus accumulated OID) at the beginning of the final accrual period.
+The OID for the final accrual period is the excess of the amount payable at maturity (other than a payment of qualified stated interest) over the adjusted issue price at the beginning of the final accrual period.

 Acquisition premium.
 If you bought a debt instrument for more than its adjusted issue price but not more than its stated redemption price at maturity, the difference between your basis in the instrument and the adjusted issue price is acquisition premium.
-The acquisition premium reduces the OID you include in income over the remaining life of the bond.
+The acquisition premium reduces the OID you include in income over the period you hold the bond.
 Multiply the daily OID by the following fraction to figure the amount that reduces the daily OID.